Runtime Assurance Platform · Evidence receipt layer · Live now

 Proves your logs weren’t modified after storage.
 Doesn’t prove the de-identification actually executed before data hit the model.

 Cryptographic proof generated at the moment of execution.
-We attest that controls ran before data reached the model — not just that logs exist.
+GLACIS records control execution locally before data reaches the model — not just that logs exist.

-Attestations are stored with cryptographic chaining.
+A cryptographic attestation is generated — signed, timestamped, and chained.
 Any attempt to modify, delete, or reorder records is cryptographically detectable.
 The evidence integrity is mathematically provable.

 Auditors, customers, or regulators can independently verify any attestation.
 No trust required in GLACIS or your organization.
 The math proves it.